Does this test have other names?

 What other tests might I have along with this test?

-a blood test to measure the level of certain antithyroid antibodies in your blood
+blood tests to measure the levels of certain antithyroid antibodies in your blood

 What do my test results mean?

-The normal range for free T4 is 0.8 to 2.8 nanograms per deciliter (ng/dL).
+The normal range for free T4 in adults is 0.8 to 2.8 nanograms per deciliter (ng/dL).
 A level of free T4 that is higher than normal could mean you have an overactive thyroid.
 Conditions

 Abnormally low free T4 levels may signal hypothyroidism.
 This means your thyroid is not making enough hormones.

-An underlying condition, such as Hashimoto's disease, another autoimmune disorder,
+An underlying condition, such as Hashimoto disease, another autoimmune disorder, could

 How is this test done?

 The test needs a blood sample, which is drawn through a needle from a vein in your

 Having a blood test with a needle carries some risks.
 These include bleeding, infection,

 bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may